-A trip is only a business expense if it is predominately for business.
+A trip is only a business travel tax write-off if it is predominately for business.

 There are two tax deductions or methods used for resources spent on your car for business: standard mileage deduction and the actual expenses method.
 You must choose one of two as they are mutually exclusive deductions.

 The first method is quite simple and involves calculating your total mileage spent in your car according to the standard mileage rate.
 We will cover that deduction in the next item below.

 The second method is called the "actual expense method."
 It takes a little more time to calculate car expenses, but it can potentially eclipse the deductions claimed from mileage.
 Better to calculate costs using both methods to ascertain which one will yield a higher deduction.

 To calculate the actual expenses, determine what percentage of the time you use your car related to your business.
 Then, add up your "operating expenses" or car expenses.
 You can deduct the cost of your car expenses, oil changes, repairs and maintenance, gasoline expenses, the depreciated value of the automobile, fees for licenses and registrations, and car insurance.

 Note: If you need help tracking and recording your business expenses, try Bonsai Tax.
 Our app can seriously save you a lot of money (the average user saves at least $5,600 from their tax bill!).
 You won't have to worry about what qualifies as a deduction, when taxes are due or how much money you'll owe.
 Our software will do everything for you.
 Try a 14-day free trial today.

 Tracking miles for taxes and using deducting the standard mileage rate is a simplified method of calculating your write-off.